vNc0531/FDA-Adverse-Event-Pipeline/README.md

 ## Project Overview

 The FDA Adverse Event Reporting System (FAERS) collects reports of adverse drug events and medication errors.
-This project ingests, transforms, and models that data to predict whether a reported adverse event will result in a critical outcome (hospitalization, disability, or death).
+This project ingests, transforms, and models that data to predict whether a reported adverse event will result in a critical outcome (death or life-threatening).

 **Business Question:** Given a reported adverse drug event, what is the likelihood it results in a critical outcome?